zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 # Store-to-load forwarding

-To understand the performance characteristics of this code, it's important to note that FIFO elements that are written to on one iteration will often be read on the next iteration.
+To understand the performance characteristics of this code, it's important to note that FIFO elements that are written on one iteration will often be read on the next iteration.
 A triangle is likely to share an edge with one of the triangles seen very recently; this allows a fairly small FIFO to still capture most of the edge reuse.

 If you've written code that targets the PowerPC generation of game consoles, like Xbox 360 and PlayStation 3, you might be getting worried right about now.
 If you haven't, let me introduce you to store buffers and [Load-Hit-Store](https://en.wikipedia.org/wiki/Load-Hit-Store).

 When the processor executes a store instruction, it's tempting to assume that the write goes straight to the L1 cache.
 However, this would be inefficient: a write to L1 cache may require fetching the cache line from the next cache level or even memory, and we are likely to see a write to the same cache line follow soon after.
-For in-order CPUs, it is critical to amortize the cost of writes in this case, so most in-order CPUs include a special queue, usually called a store buffer; writes go to that buffer when the store instruction executes, and eventually make their way to the cache line / memory.
+For in-order CPUs, it is critical to amortize the cost of writes in this case, so most in-order CPUs include a special queue, usually called a store buffer; writes go to that queue when the store instruction executes, and eventually make their way to the cache line / memory.
 For out-of-order CPUs, this is also ubiquitous as store buffers help reduce the amount of time store instructions spend in the retirement queues, and enable executing store instructions speculatively (as the pending stores can be committed or discarded, but all cache writes are final).

 If a store instruction does not update the cache immediately, how do load instructions work?
 What happens when a load instruction needs to access memory that has a pending store in the store buffer?